-Harbour 5-Piece Set
+Braxton 5-Piece Set

 Blending pieces from different collections can help add a variety of seating options for your family.
 Mixing Adirondack chairs with benches and garden chairs provides you with plenty of seating, but also plenty of space to set down all your delicious movie snacks.

 Especially if you opt for a projector and a screen you can’t start your blockbuster binge until sundown.
 This means that it will be very dark once the credits start rolling.
 In order to avoid stubbed toes or fumbling in the dark to collect your trash and snack trays, you should install two light sources for your outdoor home theater.

 Your main light source can be a traditional floodlight designed for outdoor use.
 The Philips Hue PAR38 Smart LED Bulb allows you to automate your lighting for complete control during nighttime film screenings.
 Your secondary lighting source should dimly illuminate your walkways so you and your guests can make your way to the kitchen or the bathroom during the movie without plummeting into the pool by mistake.

 What’s a movie night without bags of buttery popcorn balanced by the sweetness of your favorites candies?
 There’s really no right or wrong way to pick out movie snacks, just make sure there’s enough to get you and your family through the entire movie!